 Depending on your choice of edition, you may or may not get a Kinect in there too.
 This isn't always explicitly clear on the packaging, so make sure to read up on your options if you do want one.
-Your bundle may also pack-in games such as Sunset Overdrive or Call of Duty: Advanced Warfare.
-So far there have been two special edition coloured consoles, white and a gunmetal grey (with squiggly decals), with more expected in the coming year.
+Your bundle may also pack-in titles such as Halo: The Master Chief Collection or The Witcher 3.

 The Xbox One's setup is more involved than on the PS4, but it's still not terribly complex.
 If you bought a Kinect, you'll have to connect its proprietary cable along with power and HDMI.

 If you plan to watch TV on the console, you'll need to supply a second HDMI cable, through the system's HDMI-in port.
 You'll then need to run the OneGuide's setup, which isn't too complex.
 We'll get into that in the OneGuide portion of this review.